 - A man suffers intense burns to one side of his face, later the muscle and bone are visible in areas and his eyelid is burned away to expose his whole eyeball.

 - A woman dies in a flaming explosion.
 The camera cuts to show the outside and the building blowing up so we see nothing of her death.

 - There is a scene in which a man is shown to have a bomb sewn under his skin.
-This is quite quite graphic, as when it later explodes although the camera cuts to show the explosion from another window, and the man can still be been seen blowing up into a blood red smoke cloud.
+When it later explodes although the camera cuts to show the explosion from another window, and the man can still be seen blowing up into a blood red smoke cloud.

 - A man has his legs broken, after being dropped from a small height.
 The breaking is audible and you see his legs crumple under him.